 Isabel Sanford biography

-SynopsisIsabel Sanford was an American actress, best known for her role as Louise "Weezy" Jefferson on the hit TV sitcoms All in the Family and The Jeffersons.
+Isabel Sanford was an American actress, best known for her role as Louise "Weezy" Jefferson on the hit television sitcoms All in the Family and The Jeffersons.
 Before landing her star-making role, she received wide praise for her part as the outspoken housekeeper in the 1967 film Guess Who's Coming to Dinner?
 After the famed sitcoms ended, she continued to act and the show remained in syndication.

 While the characters of Edith and Louise became friends, Archie and George clashed.
 Both characters were blustery and opinionated.
 Audiences liked the Jeffersons so much that they got their own series in 1975.
 George found success with a chain of dry cleaning stores and the family, including son Lionel, moved to New York City's East Side "to a deluxe apartment in the sky," as the show's theme song went.

 One of the show's strengths, however, was its ability to translate color barriers.
 Viewers of all races tuned in to see what was happening with the Jeffersons.
 Sanford was nominated seven times for her portrayal of the quick-witted Louise, winning the Emmy Award for Outstanding Lead Actress in a Comedy Series once in 1981.

 Even after the show ended its run in 1985, The Jeffersons remained popular in syndication.
 Isabel Sanford remained active during the next three decades, taking on a variety of projects.
-She guest starred on such television shows as Mickey Spillane's Mike Hammer, Dream On, Living Single, The Fresh Prince of Bel Air, and Roseanne.
-In the later part of her career, she reteamed with Sherman Hemsley for a series of commercials.
+She guest starred on such television shows as Mickey Spillane's Mike Hammer, Dream On, Living Single, The Fresh Prince of Bel Air and Roseanne.
+In the later part of her career, she teamed up with Hemsley once again for a series of commercials.
 She even lent her voice to an episode of the animated series The Simpsons.

 Sanford died on July 9, 2004, in Los Angeles, California.
 Earlier that year, she received a star on the Hollywood Walk of Fame, a sign of her lasting importance in the field of acting.
 Sanford had three children from her first marriage to William Richmond.